i-osipchyk/digit-recognizer-mlops/README.md

-# digit-recognizer-mlops
+# Digit Recognizer MLOps

-Focus of this project is on deploying Digit Recognizer model into production.
+This project uses already trained model from i-osipchyk/digit-recognizer repository.

+Main objective of this project is to deploy the model in production using Python backend framework, Docker, Cloud Platforms and DevOps tools for CI/CD pipeline.